-- If you received a certificate of completion through MEDLIB-ED, you need only list it in your application.
+- If you received a CE certificate for a DSS course through MEDLIB-ED, you need only list the DSS course(s) in your application.
 We will access your transcript to see the DSS courses you have taken.
 You can earn your Basic DSS entirely with offerings in MEDLIB-ED.

 - If you have received a certification of completion or other evidence of course completion from an approved DSS course that is not listed in MEDLIB-ED, submit a certificate of course completion with your application.